-Ms. McKune is a lead mediator with the Department of Health and Human Services’ Shared Neutrals Program.
-In this role, she serves as a transformative facilitator with parties pursuing employee dispute resolutions.
-She has also served as a collateral duty EEO counselor.
+Ms. McKune serves as a lead mediator with the Federal Mediation & Conciliation Services’ Shared Neutrals Program.
+In this role she serves as a transformative facilitator pursuing employee dispute resolutions.
+She served as a collateral-duty EEO Counselor for over 20 years.

 Ms. McKune received a BA in Interdisciplinary Studies and a Human Resource Certificate from the Catholic University of America in 2012.
 She is also a 2009 graduate of the USDA Graduate School’s New Leader Program.
 Likewise, in 2019 she graduated from the Office of Personal Management Mid-level DC Leadership Career Development Program.

 Ms. McKune is a dedicated life- long learner with a wealth of experience and success utilizing creativity and innovative ideas.
 Ms. McKune is a strong advocate of counseling, mediation, and workplace diversity.
 She implements her philosophy that transformative communication and behavior is more powerful than barriers and adversities.
 Ms. McKune also believes that embracing diversity through recognition and acceptance of individual needs, interests, culture, and values is empowering and can lead to workplace solutions.